 Link copied to clipboard!

-Behind the strategies, numbers, and plans, Jean Fernandes, the resident financial maestro at GXS, is incredibly passionate about soft targets.
+Behind the strategies, numbers, and plans, Jean Fernandes, the resident financial maestro at GXS Bank, is incredibly passionate about soft targets.
 She speaks with us about the importance of having a mission and paying it forward.

 Mission Possible